mtmanning93/Reach_reports/README.md

     pip3 install requirements.txt

-**10. Next to perform database migrations, you can use the following command.**
+**10. Next, to perform database migrations, you can use the following command.**

     python manage.py migrate

 **11. Create a new Django superuser.
-Type the command below and follow the in terminal prompts to set up.**
+Type the command below and follow the in-terminal prompts to set up.**

     python manage.py createsuperuser

-**12. Lastly run the app using the below command.**
+**12. Lastly, run the app using the below command.**

     python manage.py runserver